 Lighting in an aquarium is an important, but often overlooked, aspect of aquarium keeping, especially for beginning aquarists.

-The primary purpose of aquarium lighting is to allow hobbyists to observe the creatures inhabiting their aquariums, but a properly lit aquarium is also critical to the health of photosynthetic plants and animals.
+The primary purpose of aquarium lighting is to allow hobbyists to observe the creatures inhabiting their aquariums, but a properly lit aquarium stand is also critical to the health of photosynthetic plants and animals.
 Plants, anemones, and corals depend on proper aquarium lighting as the primary source of light.
 In addition to influencing fish behaviour and physiology, lighting is also crucial to the health and well-being of the entire aquarium.

 To learn more about aquarium lighting, keep reading.